-Net cash provided by financing activities increased \$1.528 billion to \$1.028 billion for the year ended December 31, 2022, from net cash used in financing activities of \$499.5 million for the year ended December 31, 2021.
+Net cash used in financing activities increased \$1.573 billion to \$544.4 million for the year ended December 31, 2023, from net cash provided by financing activities of \$1.028 billion for the year ended December 31, 2022.
 The significant components of the increase included the following:

-- 1) An increase from the net change in long-term borrowings of \$1.522 billion in which long-term borrowings increased \$1.745 billion during the year ended December 31, 2022 and increased \$222.2 million during the year ended December 31, 2021; and - 2) An increase from premiums paid on early extinguishment of debt of \$110.6 million resulting from the repayment in September 2021 of all of our outstanding senior notes under our master note purchase agreements; less - 3) A decrease from higher payments to repurchase our common shares of \$86.0 million due to an increased volume of shares repurchased; and - 4) A decrease from higher cash dividends paid of \$22.8 million due primarily to an increase in our average quarterly dividend rate for the year ended December 31, 2022 to \$0.236 per share, from \$0.211 per share for the year ended December 31, 2021.
+- 1) An increase from the net change in long-term borrowings of \$1.975 billion in which long-term borrowings decreased \$230.6 million during the year ended December 31, 2023 and increased \$1.745 billion during the year ended December 31, 2022; - 2) An increase from higher cash dividends paid of \$27.6 million due primarily to an increase in our average quarterly dividend rate for the year ended December 31, 2023 to \$0.263 per share, from \$0.236 per share for the year ended December 31, 2022; and - 3) An increase in tax withholdings related to net share settlements of equity-based compensation of \$12.7 million due to an increase in the value of equity-based compensation awards vesting; less - 4) A decrease from lower payments to repurchase our common shares of \$425.0 million that occurred in the year ended December 31, 2022; and - 5) A decrease from lower payments related to the issuance of debt of \$13.3 million that occurred during the year ended December 31, 2022.

-On July 26, 2022, our Board of Directors approved, subject to receipt of regulatory approvals, the annual renewal of our normal course issuer bid, or the NCIB, to purchase up to 12,859,066 of our common shares during the period of August 10, 2022 to August 9, 2023 or until such earlier time as the NCIB is completed or terminated at our option.
+On July 25, 2023, our Board of Directors approved, subject to receipt of regulatory approvals, the annual renewal of our normal course issuer bid, or the NCIB, to purchase up to 12,881,534 of our common shares during the period of August 10, 2023 to August 9, 2024 or until such earlier time as the NCIB is completed or terminated at our option.
 Shareholders may obtain a copy of our TSX Form 12 - Notice of Intention to Make a Normal Course Issuer Bid, without charge, by request directed to our Executive Vice President and Chief Financial Officer at (832) 442-2200.
-The timing and amounts of any repurchases pursuant to the NCIB will depend on many factors, including our capital structure, the market price of our common shares and overall market conditions.
+The timing and amounts of any repurchases pursuant to the NCIB will depend on many factors, including our capital structure, the market price of our common shares, any share buyback taxes applicable and overall market conditions.
 All common shares purchased under the NCIB will be immediately cancelled following their repurchase.
 Information regarding our NCIB plan can be found under the section Normal Course Issuer Bid in Note 14, "Shareholders' Equity," of our consolidated financial statements included in Item 8 of this Annual Report on Form 10-K and is incorporated herein by reference.

 The Board of Directors of the Company authorized the initiation of a quarterly cash dividend in October 2010 and has increased it on an annual basis.
-In November 2022, we announced that our Board of Directors increased our regular quarterly cash dividend by \$0.025, from \$0.230 to \$0.255 per share.
-Cash dividends of \$243.0 million and \$220.2 million were paid during the years ended December 31, 2022 and 2021, respectively.
+In October 2023, we announced that our Board of Directors increased our regular quarterly cash dividend by \$0.03, from \$0.255 to \$0.285 per share.
+Cash dividends of \$270.6 million and \$243.0 million were paid during the years ended December 31, 2023 and 2022, respectively.
 We cannot assure as to the amounts or timing of future dividends.